When to Visit

 Please note that our Sensory Guide evaluates loud noises and extreme quiet with equal high sound rating.
 In the same way, extreme dark and extreme light are evaluated with equal high visual stimulation ratings.
 Halls were evaluated in this way as each extreme can be potential triggers to someone with sensory sensitivities.

 Plan a little extra time for parking as the Museum District can get crowded.
 If the HMNS parking garage (Lot B) is full (Lot B), there are other 3-hour lots in the area (such as Lot C).
 Please reference this map for alternative parking areas.

 There are a few accessible parking spots available at the front of the museum on Caroline Street.
 We also have accessible parking spots available near the elevators on every floor in the HMNS parking garage.
 Plan a little extra time for parking as the Museum District can get crowded.

 HMNS has restrooms with changing tables on every level of the museum.
 There is a family restroom available on the Second Level of the museum on the Morian Overlook with an adult changing table available for use.
 There is a unisex restroom available on the Lower Level of the museum with an adult changing table available for use.
 Mothers may nurse anywhere within HMNS—there is no designated area.
 If privacy is preferred, the family restrooms on the Lower Level and Second Level are lockable and available for nursing.

 Be sure to plan ahead for lunch – we do not allow food or drink in our exhibit halls!
-You may either pack a lunch and keep it stored in a bag that you carry with you until lunchtime, keep a lunch stored in your car until lunchtime, or purchase lunch from the McDonald’s, located in the Grand Hall of the museum.
+You may either pack a lunch and keep it stored in a bag that you carry with you until lunchtime, keep a lunch stored in your car until lunchtime, or purchase lunch from Elements Grill or Periodic Table.
 Your Permanent Exhibit Hall ticket gives you access to exit and re-enter the Permanent Exhibits throughout the day, so feel free to eat lunch and return to the museum!